microsoft/onnxruntime/docs/execution_providers/OpenVINO-ExecutionProvider.md

 To use csharp api for openvino execution provider create a custom nuget package.
 Two nuget packages will be created Microsoft.ML.OnnxRuntime.Managed and Microsoft.ML.OnnxRuntime.Openvino.

+Detailed instructions for building nuget packages can be found [here](./../../Build.md)

 1. Windows

 Build a custom nuget package for windows.